Parents & Family

 How do I know if my insurance covers my student internationally?

 If your student is using HTH Insurance, he/she has worldwide coverage.
 If you would prefer to use your family health insurance, this information is typically available on your insurance company’s website.
 A quick call to your company can also answer this question and provide specific coverage information.

 An ISIC card provides additional travel insurance, allowing students enjoy thousands of discounts and benefits worldwide, and it can be used as an alternate form of ID if passport is lost or stolen.

 Does my student have to get an ISIC card?

 No, but it is recommended for all student’s studying abroad to purchase an ISIC card.
 This is ISU’s way of ensuring all students have some international health insurance while abroad.
 The only exception is if a student has a current card from a previous study abroad program and it will be valid for the duration of their program.
-If this is the case, the student must submit proof of lasting coverage for the duration of their program to their Study Abroad Advisor before acceptance.
+If this is the case, the student must submit proof of lasting coverage for the duration of their program to their Education Abroad Advisor before acceptance.

 What are the housing options?